 We can help you protect your overall financial plan, your way of life and your ability to generate income even when the unexpected happens.

-There are prudent safeguards that can be implemented to help protect assets from the erosive effects of taxes and other liabilities, and to help ensure assets pass according to your estate plan.
+There are prudent actions be implemented to help preserve assets from the erosive effects of taxes and other liabilities, and to help ensure assets pass according to your estate plan.
 One important matter is the proper titling of an asset.
 This determines your property rights during your lifetime and how the asset will transfer at death: according to your Will, by beneficiary designation or agreement, or according to state law.
 If asset titling is not coordinated with your estate plan, your estate plan may not be realized.

 The First Transcontinental Railroad was 1,907 miles long and connected the Eastern U.S. with the Pacific coast of the United States for the first time.
 Construction took place between 1863 and 1869, and was authorized by the Pacific Railroad Acts of 1862 and 1864.
 These dates are not coincidental.
 Since the southern Democrats who opposed the idea of a transcontinental railroad were absent from Congress due to the Civil War, the Republicans used the opportunity to vote for construction without them.